owenthereal/blog/posts/ruby/_posts/2011-07-20-testing-rest-web-services-with-rails.md

 ---

 Testing REST web services has never been easy.
-It requires a running web container, multiple threads, network conection and complex transaction management.
+It requires a running web server, multiple threads, network conection and complex transaction management.

 Ideally, REST web service client test should have the following characteristics: